theshingstar030818/parse-push-plugin/README.md

 There is a tutorial [here](https://github.com/ParsePlatform/PushTutorial/tree/master/iOS) that you may find useful.
 All the steps prior to adding code to your iOS application are applicable.

-2. Now let's add some code to initialize Parse.com and configure push.
-Open `platforms/ios/ProjectName/Classes/AppDelegate.m` and add the `Parse/Parse.h` header as well as code to the following function.
+2. To initialize Parse.com and configure push, open `platforms/ios/ProjectName/Classes/AppDelegate.m` and add the `Parse/Parse.h` header as well as code to the following function.
 Cordova should have defined the function for you already so search for it first.

 ```objective-c